zx0r/HackintoshBible/README.md

   | **Shutdown / Reboot** | ✅ Functional      | No known issues                        |
   | **Bootloader**        | ✅ OpenCore        | Dortania-compliant configuration       |
   | **macOS Versions**    | ✅ Sonoma, Sequoia | Tested and validated                   |

+> WiFi on macOS Sequoia only works with HeliPort (Intel Wi-Fi Client for itlwm)

 ---